Shippable/docs/sources/platform/runtime/cli/kubectl.md

 # Kubectl CLI

-Kubectl CLI is available for all [Jobs](/platform/workflow/job/overview) that you can execute as part of Shippable DevOps Assembly Lines Platform.
+Kubectl CLI is available for [runSh](/platform/workflow/job/runsh) and [runCI](/platform/workflow/job/runci) that you can execute as part of Shippable DevOps Assembly Lines Platform.
 All language images and all Operating Systems support this CLI

+More information is present on [Kubernetes docs page](https://kubernetes.io/docs/user-guide/kubectl/)

 ## Supported OS Versions
 This CLI is installed on to the base OS image along with other CLIs.
 The following are tags and release dates of the base OS Image